swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 If you are an entrepreneur or a startup founder, then it will help you assess the value proposition of your product.
 If you are a product marketing professional then it will help you identify which market positioning will work best for your product.
 If you are a product marketer, then both of the above statements might be true for you.

 There are multiple frameworks to give structure to your competitive analysis.
-You can choose the ones that fulfils your objective.
+You can choose the ones that fulfil your objective.
 In time, you will be able to adapt these frameworks to something unique and customized for you.

-The process of competitive analysis can give you a wealth of data both quantitative ( Numbers) as well qualitative(Data).
+The process of competitive analysis can give you a wealth of data both quantitative (Numbers) as well qualitative(Data).
 Organized well, it  will make things easier for future campaigns by giving clear direction(and a competitive edge) on which strategy works best based on this information gathered during each one!

 Competitive Analysis Frameworks
 ===============================